mahouboy23/IB-notes/sl subjects/Anglais Literrature.md

 QUESTIONS:
 -who are the character
 The character Jany, Mary, John.
-John mother
+John mother, Jenny

 -what is the plot
 It is about a women dealing with the stress of having her child and going into depression